vmazashvili/Neural-Networks/README.md

 From this plot, It is visible that MaskTune is a viable method, able to boost performance significantly.
 However, the parameters and the masking methods should be right.
 In our case, Threshold methods with moderately high parameters and top_k methods with small and moderate parameter values performed the best.
 Mean masking with param=0.9 performed well on the biased set, but poorly on the raw test set.
 Overall the best performer was top_k_0.1 on both, biased and raw test sets.
 Here are the saliency maps for the worst performing model: Mean masking with 0.1 threshold:
 ![image](https://github.com/vmazashvili/Neural-Networks/assets/36914777/ecdd46b1-75f1-42e9-a8a6-f845f498512c)
+While it masks the spurious features, the model fails to classify non-spurious samples

 And the best performing one: top_k_0.1
 ![image](https://github.com/vmazashvili/Neural-Networks/assets/36914777/63915979-2594-4c48-96f4-4ad490bc8193)